 As the award-winning mini-documentary “Le Clitoris” explains, there are two 4-inch roots that reach down from the gland toward the vagina.

-The clitoris might also be the “woman behind the curtain” when it comes to the G-spot.
-A study using ultrasound found that that magical area is likely so sensitive because the clitoral root is located right behind the anterior vaginal wall.
+The clitoris might also be the “woman behind the curtain” when it comes to the G-spot. using ultrasound found that that magical area is likely so sensitive because the clitoral root is located right behind the anterior vaginal wall.